The rural populations of Tanzania, which comprise 70% of the total population, are most vulnerable to waterborne and water-related diseases.

 In search of these basic amenities, many rural residents turn to the cities.
 Urban sprawl and growing slums are the result, and people chasing their dreams end up in worse health situations than those they left.

-Improve rural livelihoods.
+The best way to address this problem is by improving rural livelihoods.
 In addition to access to improved infrastructure, female employment, and WASH products, education is the catalyst for transforming the rural regions of Tanzania.
 Treated water, proper sanitation and hygiene, and disease prevention are all achieved through WASH education.
 Interactive education gives residents a sense of ownership over their lives and their health.